Skip advert

 Advertisement - Article continues below

-The flagship S5 is aimed squarely at BMW’s M340i, and ditches diesel power for a 3-litre turbocharged V6 this time around.
+The flagship S5 is aimed squarely at BMW’s M340i, and ditches diesel power for a 3-litre turbocharged V6 – an engine it shares with the new Audi SQ5 – this time around.
 Thanks to mild-hybrid tech and a variable-vane turbo it peaks at 362bhp (7bhp shy of the aforementioned BMW), and gets an S-tronic dual-clutch transmission that reduces weight over the front axle.
 The S5’s quattro system uses a torque-vectoring differential and an adjustable all-wheel-drive clutch to make best use of its available power.
-Performance figures haven’t been revealed yet, but expect the S5’s 0-62mph time to dip below 5sec.
+Audi has confirmed that both the S5 saloon and the Avant will get from 0-62mph in 4.5sec on the way to a 155mph top speed.

 Audi promises that the new model has undergone ‘extensive detail work’ on its suspension and progressive-rate steering system to deliver precise, neutral handling, with the A5’s optional adaptive dampers now offering wider differentiation between their softest and sportiest modes.
 Sports and S sports suspension upgrades are available too (with the former fitted as standard on S5 and S line models), dropping the ride height by 20mm.